TrevStoke/Trainex/docs/preliminary_specification.md

 ##	Mentors, Supervisors and Trainees

-In each case, the following represent three separate operations: one each for mentors, supervisors and trainees, that are listed together due to their similarity to each other.
+In each case, the following sub-sections represent three separate operations: one each for mentors, supervisors and trainees, that are listed together due to their similarity to each other (exceptions to this similarity are noted within each section).

 ###	List All Active Mentors, Supervisors or Trainees

 Produce a list of active mentors, supervisors or trainees.
-To be considered active, a mentor, supervisor or trainee must be flagged as active, and the associated employee must also be flagged as active.
+To be considered active, a mentor, supervisor or trainee must be flagged as active, *and* the associated employee must also be flagged as active.

+When listing trainees, it will probably be useful to include an indication of whether they're currently assigned to any training plans.

 ###	List All Inactive Mentors, Supervisors or Trainees

 Produce a list of inactive mentors, supervisors or trainees.
 To be considered inactive, a mentor, supervisor or trainee must either be flagged as inactive or their associated employee must be flagged as inactive (or both).

+When listing trainees, it'll probably be useful to include an indication of whether they're currently assigned to any training plans.
+(The implication here is that inactive trainees can remain assigned to training plans; it may not turn out to be especially meaningful, but it seems unlikely that it will do any harm.)

 ###	Create a Mentor, Supervisor or Trainee